 That’s why we need a Graphical UI, a GUI per Steve Jobs.
 His Apple revolutionized the computer world with the first widely successful GUI – the Mac.
 And then he got fired and then returned and then did a few other things and then introduced one more thing, the first widely successful GUI phone – the iPhone.
 And that changed the world.

-In that spirit, Pypestream cross-pollinated a Conversational AI with a GUI to create the world’s first Conversational GUI.
+In that spirit, Pypestream cross-pollinated a Conversational AI with a GUI to create the world’s first Conversational GUI, what we’re now calling an Engagement Interface.

 Whatever it’s called, will it too change the world?
 It’s heading that way.

-High IQ + Max UX = Conversational GUI
+High IQ + Max UX = Engagement Interface

-Said differently, put high IQ together with max UX to get Digital Assistants with a Conversational GUI.
+Said differently, put high IQ together with max UX to get Digital Assistants with an Engagement Interface.

 Pypestream is the SaaS company behind these highly evolved Digital Assistants.
-They are today engaged in automated conversations with customers, prospects, employees, applicants, commuters, travelers, constituents, patients and other important cohorts of people.
+They power automated self-service for customers, prospects, employees, applicants, commuters, travelers, constituents, patients and other important cohorts of people.
 And, these aren’t just any AI enabled conversations.
 They include helpful automations that accomplish important tasks and deliver real value to real humans.

-Plus, they operate on every important channel today.
-The richest of those is called a Pype and is typically connected to a website.
+These Digital Assistants operate on every important channel today.
+The richest is the Engagement Interface called a Pype, typically connected to a website.
 But, the same smarts and automation runs on Messenger, WhatsApp, Texting/SMS, Apple bChat & Google bMessages.

 Given that, let’s expand the above equation to include automation and omnichannel.